 Similar to the school council, representatives from years 4-6 meet once a term to discuss what is working well for children with SEND in school and what changes they would like to see to help them make progress and access their learning more efficiently.

-At this meeting, the children were fantastic and helped to organise resources for Autism Awareness Week.
+On 20th March at our meeting, the children were fantastic and helped to organise resources for Autism Awareness Week.
 They also came up with the motto for the week;

 "We are all different, but we stand together as one."